Upper East Side: Demographics

 The entirety of Manhattan Community District 8, which comprises the Upper East Side and Roosevelt Island, had 225,914 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 85.9 years.
 This is higher than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are adults: a plurality (37%) are between the ages of 25–44, while 24% are between 45 and 64, and 20% are 65 or older.
 The ratio of youth and college-aged residents was lower, at 14% and 5% respectively.

-As of 2017, the median household income in Community District 8 was $123,894, though the median income in the Upper East Side individually was $131,492.
+As of 2017, the median household income in Community District 8 was $123,894, though the median income on the Upper East Side individually was $131,492.
 In 2018, an estimated 7% of Community District 8 residents lived in poverty, compared to 14% in all of Manhattan and 20% in all of New York City.
 One in twenty-five residents (4%) were unemployed, compared to 7% in Manhattan and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 41% in Community District 8, compared to the boroughwide and citywide rates of 45% and 51% respectively.
 Based on this calculation, as of 2018, Community District 8 is not considered to be gentrifying: according to the Community Health Profile, the district was not low-income in 1990.